-In accordance with Section 16, Title 50 Code of Alabama, 1940, notice is hereby given that Contractor(s) have completed the Contract for (Construction, Reconstruction, Alteration, Equipment, or Improvements) of for The Anniston Housing Authority, Owner(s), and have made request for final settlement of said Contract.
+In accordance with Section 16, Title 50 Code of Alaba ıma, 1940, notice is hereby given that Contractor(s) have completed the Contract for (Construction, Reconstruction, Alterat . , , (insert location data in County y of City) for The Anniston Housing Authority , Owner(s), and has aid Contract. ave made request for final settlement of Contractor(s)